Main Menu

 As a Texas native, it’s no surprise that the Blue Lacy is most popular in this southern US state.
 While the breed, which is also known as the Lacy Dog, isn’t currently recognized by major kennel clubs, it has been accepted as the official dog breed of Texas by the state’s legislature.
 Despite their reputation as athletic working animals, they are also typically family-friendly and are a good fit for households with children.
 They respond well to verbal commands and have been used to manage animals on farms and ranches since their introduction in the mid-1800s.

-Despite their low international profile, the Blue Lacy breed has slowly been spreading outside its native state due to their friendly, obedient and energetic nature.
-Their short, and often uniquely-colored, hair lends them an interesting aesthetic with relatively little maintenance required.
+Despite its low international profile, the Blue Lacy breed has slowly been spreading outside its native state due to its friendly, obedient, and energetic nature.
+Their short and often uniquely-colored hair lends them an interesting aesthetic with relatively little maintenance required.

 3 Pros and Cons of Owning a Blue Lacy Dog